st3fan/st3fan/README.md

 - 📺 I wrote a ["Sad Mac" screen saver](https://stefan.arentz.ca/posts/2018-09-21-sadmac/) for macOS to bring back some nostalgia.
 Technically not impressive but a lot of fun to look at.
 - ⌚️ I shipped [AstroNote](https://astronote.app), a tiny WatchOS app with a REST API to send notifications to your wrist.

 > Most of my professional and personal work is Open Source.
-You can find many projects here at [github.com/st3fan](https://github.com/st3fan) - feel free to leave a bug report or open a feature request 🙏
+You can find many personal projects here at [github.com/st3fan](https://github.com/st3fan) - feel free to leave a bug report or open a feature request 🙏 🐞